A Compact Hybrid Convolution--Frequency State Space Network for Learned Image Compression

 \subsubsection{Training Configuration}

-The network is first pre-trained on 300K images from ImageNet~\cite{deng2009imagenet} and then fine-tuned on 80K images from LSDIR~\cite{li2023lsdir}.
-For LSDIR, each training sample is randomly cropped to \(512 \times 512\) pixels and the batch size is set to 2.
-The initial learning rate is \(1 \times 10^{-4}\), which is reduced to \(1 \times 10^{-5}\) after 0.4M iterations and further decayed to \(1 \times 10^{-6}\) during the final 0.1M iterations.
-Optimization follows the Lagrangian objective in Eq.~\ref{eq:eq8}, with mean-squared error (MSE) used as the distortion metric.
-The trade-off coefficient \(\lambda\) is set to \(\{0.0025, 0.0035, 0.0067, 0.0130, 0.0250, 0.0500\}\) to obtain models operating at different rate--distortion points.
-The window size for AFMM in the main HCFSS blocks is set to 16, while FSTAM modules use a window size of 8.
-All other hyperparameters follow~\cite{liu2023learned}.
+We train HCFSSNet in two stages.
+The model is first pre-trained on 300K images from ImageNet~\cite{deng2009imagenet} and then fine-tuned on 80K images from LSDIR~\cite{li2023lsdir}.
+During fine-tuning on LSDIR, each training image is randomly cropped to \(512 \times 512\) pixels, and the global batch size is set to 2.
+The initial learning rate is set to \(1 \times 10^{-4}\), and decayed by a factor of 10 at approximately 0.4M and 0.6M iterations.

+Training follows the rate--distortion objective in Eq.~\ref{eq:eq8}, where mean-squared error (MSE) is used as the distortion term.
+The Lagrange multiplier \(\lambda\) is set to \(\{0.0025, 0.0035, 0.0067, 0.0130, 0.0250, 0.0500\}\) to obtain models at different rate points.
+The window size of AFMM in the main HCFSS blocks is set to 16, while the FSTAM modules use a window size of 8.
+Unless otherwise specified, the remaining training settings follow~\cite{liu2023learned}.
 All models are trained on two NVIDIA RTX 4090 GPUs and evaluated on a single NVIDIA RTX 4090 GPU.